-No change in the employment rate among Indigenous Australians in the Northern Territory
+No change in the employment rate among Indigenous Australians in South Australia

-In 2018-19, around 37% of Indigenous Australians in the Northern Territory aged 15-64 were employed, less than half the rate (86%) of non-Indigenous Australians in the Northern Territory.
+In 2018-19, around 45% of Indigenous Australians in South Australia aged 15-64 were employed, compared with 76% of non-Indigenous Australians.
 Nationally, 49% of Indigenous Australians aged 15-64 were employed.

-The employment rate did not change significantly between 2014-15 and 2017-19 for Indigenous Australians living in the Northern Territory.
+The employment rate did not change significantly between 2014-15 and 2017-19 for Indigenous Australians living in South Australia.
 Nationally, the employment rate for Indigenous Australians changed little over this period, while for non-Indigenous Australians there was a small increase.